 Replacement Housing: Whatever unmet obligation that existed according to the 2010-2014 Implementation Plan for Former Agency, if any, this obligation has been superseded and is being met pursuant to that certain Stipulation to Substitute Party and for Entry of Interlocutory Judgment approved by the Superior Court, County of Orange, State of California in the action Marina Limon, et. al., v.
-Garden Grove Agency for Community Development, Orange County Superior Court Case No. 30-2009-00291597 (Original Limon Judgment), attached as Exhibit A. There were two lawsuits related to this matter, which resulted in judgments that are both enforceable obligations under the Dissolution Law: (i) a lawsuit filed against the former redevelopment agency pre-dissolution that resulted in the Original Limon Judgment), and (2) a second lawsuit filed post-dissolution by the Plaintiffs in the original Limon action entitled Marina Limon, et al v.
+Garden Grove Agency for Community Development, Orange County Superior Court Case No. 30-2009-00291597 (Original Limon Judgment), attached as Exhibit A. There were two lawsuits related to this matter, which resulted in judgments that are both enforceable obligations under the Dissolution Law: (i) a lawsuit filed against the former redevelopment agency pre-dissolution that resulted in the Original Limon Judgment), and (2) a second lawsuit filed postdissolution by the Plaintiffs in the original Limon action entitled Marina Limon, et al v.
 State of California, et al., Sacramento Superior Court Case Number: 34-2014-80001994 (Writ Order to DOF), which together are referred to as the "Limon Judgments".
-In implementation of the Limon Judgments, the Successor Agency to the Garden Grove Agency for Community Development (Successor Agency) in cooperation with the Housing Authority and the City have entered into, caused construction through completion, and continue to implement the 38 units of replacement housing required under the Limon Judgment through a series of subsidies, contracts and implementing instruments for: (i) Wesley Village a 47-unit. new construction senior and family affordable housing project and (ii) Sycamore Court, a 78-unit substantial rehabilitation multi-family project, both of which have recorded regulatory agreements with 55-year affordability covenants for tenancy and occupancy by qualified very low and low income households.
-During FY 17-18 and FY 18-19, the Successor Agency, as well as the City and Housing Authority, have provided documentation and supplemental documentation to the plaintiffs' counsels in the Limon Judgment, but to date plaintiffs' counsel for unstated reasons have refused to cause the filing in the Superior Court of a full satisfaction of judgment affirming complete satisfaction of the Original Limon Judgment.
+In implementation of the Limon Judgments, the Successor Agency to the Garden Grove Agency for Community Development (Successor Agency) in cooperation with the Housing Authority and the City have entered into, caused construction through completion, and continue to implement the 38 units of replacement housing required under the Limon Judgment through a series of subsidies, contracts and implementing instruments for: (i) Wesley Village a 47-unit, new construction senior and family affordable housing project and (ii) Sycamore Court, a 78-unit substantial rehabilitation multi-family project, both of which have recorded regulatory agreements with 55-year affordability covenants for tenancy and occupancy by qualified very low and low income households.
+During FYs 17-18, 18-19, 19-20, 20-21, and 21-22 the Successor Agency, as well as the City and Housing Authority, have provided documentation and supplemental documentation to the plaintiffs' counsels in the Limon Judgments, but to date plaintiffs' counsel for unstated reasons still have refused to cause the filing in the Superior Court of a full satisfaction of judgment affirming complete satisfaction of the Original Limon Judgment.
 Further, in compliance with the Limon Judgments, the plaintiffs and all former residents/tenants at the RV Park were part of the outreach about the availability of the Limon Replacement Units for tenancy at the time of initial occupancy of both projects upon completion and issuance of certificates of occupancy.
-Legal counsel to Garden Grove continues to seek filing of that satisfaction of judgment presently, albeit financial issues exist related to the Wesley Village project that will necessitate restructuring of the existing loans and additional loans by the Housing Authority to ensure that the Limon Replacement Housing Units at Wesley Village remain in operation long-term in implementation of the Original Limon Judgment.
-The Successor Agency's annual ROPS, in particular item 55, includes funding related to implementation of the Limon Judgments, including ROPS 18-19, current ROPS 19-20, and prospective ROPS 20-21, all to ensure that the Limon Replacement Housing Units at Wesley Village (and Sycamore Court) remain in operation long-term in implementation of the Original Limon Judgment.
+Presently, financial issues exist related to the Wesley Village project that have necessitated restructuring of the existing loans and additional loans by the Housing Authority to ensure that the Limon Replacement Housing Units at Wesley Village remain in operation long-term in implementation of the Original Limon Judgment.
+The Successor Agency's annual ROPS, in particular item 55, includes funding related to implementation of the Limon Judgments, including ROPS 18-19, ROPS 19-20, ROPS 20-21, ROPS 21-22, current ROPS 22-23, and prospective ROPS 23-24, all to ensure that the Limon Replacement Housing Units at Wesley Village (and Sycamore Court) remain in operation longterm in implementation of the Original Limon Judgment.
+During FY 21-22, due to issues related to the financial viability of the project, the Housing Authority and the Developer of Wesley Village, and respective counsels, have negotiated draft instruments, and have continued negotiations in FY 22-23, that will modify the existing lien instruments and regulatory covenants that are necessary to preserve the Limon Replacement Housing Units at Wesley Village and to ensure continued compliance with the Original Limon Judgment.